BusBuddyApp/MobileApp/README.md

 ##Credits to Others
-*_Starting template with npm packages and bower packages by Ewa Manek_ *_Bus Buddy icon made by http://www.flaticon.com/authors/baianat_
+*_Starting template with npm packages and bower packages by Ewa Manek_ *_Bus Buddy icon made by http://www.flaticon.com/authors/baianat_ *_See console for links on frog gif and sound clip of polka jazz music for origins_

 ## Description